Andrewaziz99/Whatsapp_Bulk_Sender_backend/README.md

 - `POST /add-number` - Add single or multiple phone numbers
 - `POST /set-message` - Set the message to be sent
 - `POST /send-all` - Send message to all added numbers
+- `POST /send-media` - Send media message to all added numbers

 ---